Monitoring can be used to watch your site's uptime and status. To get things going, you'll need to add a Monitor.

 - Navigate to the Monitor overview page by clicking Monitoring in the left navigation bar.

-- Now, enter a name for your Monitor and set your source.
-Currently, only HTTP is available.
+- Now, enter a name for your Monitor.

 - Select the locations you wish to monitor from.
 We typically recommend that you select at least 3.
 However, if your users are concentrated around a specific geographic area, you may want only to pick locations in that area to ensure your tests are relevant.
 Too many monitors and your server may not be able to handle all the requests at once - requests are issued simultaneously from every location every 5 minutes.